All Episodes

 I thought that's what mattered to people on the left and Democrats.

-All he's done, and so much pro bono brain surgery on young children, that was his specialty.
+All he's done, and so much pro bono, brain surgery on young children, that was his specialty.

-Even made a movie about him, a movie about his life.
+They even made a movie about him, a movie about his life.

 It was so extraordinary.